Commercial IAQ Information

 How common are IAQ problems?

-According to the World Health Organization, approximately 30% of all commercial buildings have significant IAQ problems.
+According to the World Health Organization, approximately 30% of all commercial buildings have significant indoor air quality problems.
 Similar estimates have been made by others.

 How serious are IAQ problems?